 Cover a shortfall in revenue due to a slowdown or seasonal demand

 Financials.
-You should have records highlighting your profits and losses and at least 2 years of tax returns.
+Have records highlighting your profits and losses and at least 2 years of tax returns and your notice of assessment.

 Business credit score.
-You can unlock lower interest rates with a Good or Excellent business credit score.
+Unlock lower interest rates with a Good or Excellent business credit score.

 Security.
 Sole traders can use commercial property to secure a loan.
 You could use a residential property too.